Lowe’s CEO History

 © History Oasis

 After the passing of his father L.S.
-Lowe in 1940, Jim Lowe took ownership of the family's general store in North Wilkesboro, North Carolina.
+Lowe in 1940, Jim Lowe became the owner of his father’s store.

 However, seeing the forthcoming expansion of the post-War construction industry, Jim brought his brother-in-law Carl Buchan into the company in 1943.